sendgrid/sendgrid-go/USAGE.md

 ## Retrieve all suppression groups for an email address

-**This endpoint will return a list of all suppression groups, indicating if the given email address is suppressed for each group.**
+**This endpoint returns the list of all groups that the given email address has been unsubscribed from.**

-Suppressions are email addresses that can be added to [groups](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html) to prevent certain types of emails from being delivered to those addresses.
+Suppressions are a list of email addresses that will not receive content sent under a given [group](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html).

 ### GET /asm/suppressions/{email}